Francesco Calì

 Francesco Calì ([franˈtʃesko kaˈli]; 16 May 1882 – 3 September 1949) was an Italian professional football player, coach and referee, who played as a defender.
 He captained the Italy national football team in their first ever match, on 15 May 1910.

 Early life

 Calì was born in Riposto, Sicily on 16 May 1882, to Bruno Calì, a wine merchant.
 After pirate assaults on his father's business, he and his family immigrated to Switzerland two years later; he was nicknamed Franz.

 Career

 Calì played several games as a left-back for Swiss clubs Zürich and Urania Genève Sport.
 He then played for two rival Genovese teams: Genoa and Andrea Doria.
 He was also a referee during his time at Andrea Doria.

 Due to his experience as a footballer, as well as his knowledge of several foreign languages, he was selected as the Italy national team captain, in their first ever game on 15 May 1910, in Milan against France, where Italy won 6–2.

-After his retirement as a player, he was also chosen several times as a member of the Italian national team technical commission, in 1912, 1914, 1915, 1920 and 1921.
+After his retirement as a player, he was also chosen several times as a member of the technical commission, in 1912, 1914, 1915, 1920 and 1921.